Signs your identity has been stolen

 3. File an identity theft affidavit with the Federal Trade Commission.
 Call 1-877-ID THEFT and they can help walk you through the steps to make sure the identity theft report is filed correctly.

 4. File a police report.
 Identity theft is a crime, so you’ll want to report it.
-Before the identity theft affidavit can be complete, there must be a police report filed.
+Before the identity theft affidavit can be completed, a police report must be filed.

 5. Contact the Social Security Administration if you believe that your SSN was stolen.
 Also, alert the IRS because the thief could be planning to steal your tax return as well.